Conditions: Tonsillitis

 Mononucleosis (“mono”)

-Mononucleosis (properly termed infectious mononucleosis), is an infection caused by the Epstein–Barr virus (EBV).
-Most people are infected by the virus as children, when the disease produces few or no symptoms.
+Mononucleosis (properly termed infectious mononucleosis), is an infection usually caused by the Epstein–Barr virus (EBV).
+Much less commonly, other viruses, including cytomegalovirus, rubella, and others, can cause mononucleosis.
+Most people are infected by EBV as children, when the disease produces few or no symptoms.
 In young adults, the disease often results in fever, sore throat, enlarged lymph nodes in the neck, and tiredness.
 Most people recover in two to four weeks; however, feeling tired may last for months.
 The liver or spleen may also become swollen, and potential rupture of the spleen with abdominal trauma is the reason for restricting activities like contact sports in this situation.

 Bacterial superinfection